javaee/hk2/src/site/markdown/dynamic-resolver-example.md

 }
 ```

-Once again, there is no @Airline qualified Flight service in the system and so we will resort to using
+Once again, there is no @Airline qualified Flight service in the system and so we will resort to using a
-dynamic resolver to resolve it.
-Unlike the previous dynamic qualified injection example where we resolved
+dynamic resolver.
+Unlike the previous dynamic qualified injection example where we resolved any type qualified
-any type qualified with @Boeing with dynamic qualified type injection we are only interested in resolving
+with @Boeing with dynamic qualified type injection we are only interested in resolving an explicit type
-an explicit type (Flight) qualified with an explicity qualifier (@Airline).
+(Flight) qualified with an explicity qualifier (@Airline).

 ```java